CSI effect: Research findings

 Although the CSI effect is a recent phenomenon, it has long been recognized that media portrayals of the United States legal system are capable of significantly altering public awareness, knowledge, and opinions of it.

 An attorney told The New York Times in 1990 that "Any lawyer who doesn't watch L.A.
 Law the night before he's going to trial is a fool".
 A 2002 juror survey showed that viewers of the popular court show Judge Judy were greatly misinformed about the purpose of the judge within a courtroom.

 Earlier programs which may have affected public perception of "the legal or investigative systems" include Perry Mason (1957–1966), Quincy, M.E.
 (1976–1983) and the Law & Order franchise (1990–present).

 News media reports on criminal trials, extensive internet blogging, and the successes of the Innocence Project have also contributed to the increased public awareness of forensic science.
 CSI franchise creator Zuiker has stated that "'The CSI Effect' is, in my opinion, the most amazing thing that has ever come out of the series."

 The CSI effect is described by researchers N. J. Schweiter and Michael J. Saks as a reference to the alleged phenomenon of CSI raising crime victims' and jury members' real-world expectations of forensic science, especially crime scene investigation and DNA testing.
 Donald E. Shelton, Young S. Kim and Gregg Barak have said it has changed the way many trials are presented today, in that prosecutors are pressured to deliver more forensic evidence in court.

 In 2006, the evidence cited in support of the supposed effect was mainly anecdotes from law enforcement personnel and prosecutors, and allegedly little empirical examination of the effect had been done, and the one study published by then suggested the phenomenon may be an urban myth.
+A study in 2008 using psychology graduate students found no evidence of the CSI effect among heavy viewers of these types of programs.

 A survey conducted by Donald E. Shelton on 1,027 potential jurors in Ann Arbor, Michigan revealed that while CSI viewers had higher expectations for scientific evidence than non-CSI viewers, in most cases, scientific evidence was not needed in order to reach a verdict.

 However, more recent research suggests that these modern TV shows do have a misleading influence on public perceptions and expectations, and juror behavior.

 Citing the "CSI effect", at least one researcher has suggested screening jurors for their level of influence from such TV programs.